eldad/mysqlbinlog-analyzer/README.md

 ## Usage

-> NOTE: The tool has limited functionality at the moment - I only implemented what I needed.
+> NOTE: The tool has limited functionality at the moment - I only implemented what I needed so far.

 Pipe the output of `mysqlbinlog` (see below) to this tool.
 It can generate simple stats or do an "empty updates" check (matching INSERTs and DELETEs).